-As noted above, while the entitlement to treaty benefits under this test would be based on the particular facts and circumstances, it would be helpful for the Commentary to specifically state that this test is available for application to a U.S. REIT that meets the specified conditions with respect to ownership and base erosion.
+As with respect to the Exchange Traded Test discussed above, while the entitlement to treaty benefits under this test would be based on the particular facts and circumstances, it would be helpful for the Commentary to specifically state that this test is available for application to a U.S. REIT that meets the specified conditions with respect to ownership and base erosion.